 Shooting in 4K gives you the highest quality, which is great for detailed content like makeup tutorials.
 However, it takes up more storage and processing power.
 If you’re working with limited storage or editing on your phone, 1080p is a solid choice, offering good quality without the huge file size.

-A frame rate of 30fps is generally sufficient for most UGC content, balancing smoothness with file size.
 If you're filming fast-paced action, like a workout routine, consider using 60fps to capture crisp, fluid motion.
 This can enhance the viewer’s experience and make your content stand out to potential brand partners.